JessiVelazquez/adventures/README.md

 **TODO**

-- Build out SinglePark component based on the singlePark data coming back from API.
+- Continue to build out SinglePark component based on the singlePark data coming back from API.
+Render different parts of API response on page.

-- Use Material UI Image List horizontal for images
+- Make Modal pop up on clicking of images

+- Make Form component visible under header on all routes except ```/profile```

 - Improve speed of API response of parks by state - believe this could be improved by writing logic to get only the required data (image and park name) in the back end route to NPS API. (in the ```.then``` block)

+- Start to build out profile "favorites" list - where a user can add any park, campground, activity etc to their favorites, and see favorites in their profile page.

+- Build different search criteria?

+  - Based on activity?
+Search campgrounds WITHIN park?

+  - Build out form component to include more search menus?

 **NOTES:**